-An OCHIN partnered-study investigated the pathways connecting social risks with a lower likelihood of receiving clinically indicated cancer screening services among community health center patients.
+An OCHIN partnered-study investigated the pathways connecting non-clinical drivers of health outcomes with a lower likelihood of receiving clinically indicated cancer screening services among community health center patients.

 OCHIN, Inc.